cdjacobs03/Professional-Projects/README.md

 The user disconnects from the internet (reducing security risk).

 The user contacts IT to stop the reboot and install the required security software.

+Revert to Classic Context Menu Script Overview:
+Classic Context Menu Reversion
+This script is designed to revert the Windows 11 right-click (context) menu back to the classic Windows 10 style.
+Its primary purpose is to restore quick access to common options—such as the "Rename" function—that are otherwise hidden behind an additional "Show more options" submenu in Windows 11.
+This was per client requests, multiple usrs called in wanting to know if we could revert it back.

+What It Does:
+Modifies specific Windows Registry values related to the context menu behavior.

+Restarts File Explorere service for registry to go into affect.

+Re-enables the full, classic right-click menu immediately—without requiring the extra step.

+Helps improve workflow efficiency by restoring familiar functionality from Windows 10.